-A swipe file is a document that you refer to for marketing headlines, brainstorming, and ideas when you are experiencing marketer’s/writer’s block.
+A swipe file is a document that you refer to for headlines and ideas when you are experiencing marketer’s/writer’s block.

 Swipe files are great time-savers and money-makers for any business, but it’s often hard to find ones that fit your specific market or industry.
 You’re often left with example frameworks that you have to fit to your business.
 By luck, you may find one or two that work specifically for you.

 If you are a home contractor or in the home service industry, we’ve made the search a lot easier by choosing the business we know best — Home Services — and delivering specific headlines you can use for your own marketing materials, such as sales pages, presentations, blogs, and social media posts.